 Mr. Roy R. “Robin” Lewis III is president of Lewis Environmental Services, Inc., and Coastal Resources Group, Inc. Robin specializes in the ecological monitoring, management and restoration of mangrove forests and seagrass meadows and has over 125 professional publications in these and other wetland subject areas.
 He has forty years of experience in the design and construction of wetlands with over 200 completed and successful projects in the USA and overseas.
 Robin recently completed the design and permitting of a 1,025 acre mangrove restoration project at the Rookery Bay National Estuarine Research Reserve near Marco Island, Florida.
 Mr Lewis has worked and taught wetland restoration in twenty-two foreign countries including Guyana, Jamaica, Bonaire, Nigeria, India, Sri Lanka, Thailand, Indonesia and Vietnam.
 Robin is a Professional Wetland Scientist certified by the Society of Wetland Scientists, and a certified Senior Ecologist with the Ecological Society of America.

-Christina LeBlanc is the Carbon Analyst for Tierra Resources.
+Christina LeBlanc is the Communications Associate for Tierra Resources.
 In this role, Christina assists in project feasibility analysis, financial monitoring, project mapping, and landowner outreach to contribute to the execution of blue carbon projects.
 She is responsible for managing Tierra Resources’ GIS mapping capabilities and visually representing the impact of wetland restoration projects along the Gulf Coast.
 Prior to joining Tierra Resources, Christina worked at Global Green in Client Relations for the NOLA Wise Energy Efficiency pilot program to help renovate homes in New Orleans and reduce energy usage.
 In this role, Christina supported project design and development to create structures to successfully achieve goals set by the Better Buildings Program of the Department of Energy.
 Christina holds a B.A. in Diplomacy and World Affairs and is currently pursuing a M.A. in Latin American Studies at Tulane University.